 Treasury Bills

-Interest is defined as the difference between the purchase price and sale price.
+Interest is defined as the difference between the purchase price and the sale price.
 If interest rates in the economy drop and Treasury bills are sold before maturity, a capital gain will arise.

 Indexed Securities